matschlue/Covid19/README.md

 # Covid19

-✓ Selected topic
+## Selected topic
+Covid 19

-✓ Reason why they selected their topic
+## Reason why they selected their topic
+Global pandemics might become frequent in the future, therefore it is important to use and analyze available data to provide better responses in the time to come.

-✓ Description of their source of data
+## Description of their source of data
+Source data will be downloaded from the John Hopkins University of Medicine.

-✓ Questions they hope to answer with the data Description of the communication protocols
+## Questions they hope to answer with the data
+Finding patterns, correlations or other interesting data points-

 3 branches